LSPI College Summer Program

 - Develops strategies for becoming a more attractive law school candidate

 - Guides students in selecting and applying to law schools

 - Gives students the opportunity to speak with law school students and faculty as well as prominent members of the legal community

 The LSPI is open to UTEP undergraduate students of any major.
 It is a myth that law schools prefer certain majors over others.
 Any major that requires rigorous training and thought is acceptable to law schools.
 Perhaps the worst misconception in this matter is that the students majoring in sciences are not favored by law school admissions committees.
 Law schools are keen to admit students with backgrounds in math, engineering, and sciences.

 The LSPI extends across two phases with an academic year sandwiched in between.
-Phase I is held from mid-May to early July, and Phase II is held from early July to early August.
+Phase I is held from early June to early July, and Phase II takes place from early July to early August.
 While some students take both phases in the same summer, it is advisable to apply to the LSPI early in your undergraduate career so you can get the full benefit of the Institute across two summers and two academic years.
 Although the summer phases are the central feature of the LSPI, there are many activities and opportunities for LSPI students during the academic year.
 These activities and opportunities include speakers, field trips, internships, travel to law forums, and observation of trials.

 LSPI Phase I

 Institute Phase I classes meet each weekday from June 6 to July 1, 2022, from 8:30 am to 5:00 pm.

 The torts course is modeled after a first year torts law class.
 Students analyze selected cases to develop analytical and argumentative skills, and to develop an appreciation for the kind of work that will be expected of them in law school.

 11:00 am - Noon: Writing